isomerpages/a-test-v4/index.md

 title: Title 2 \| where does this show up
 description: An Isomer site of the Singapore Government
 permalink: /
-notification: Here's a notification bar you can use!
+notification: Here's a notification bar you can use!!
 sections:
   - hero:
       background: /images/Dash_snapshot.png